JossielPerdomo/notes/README.md

 # Notes App
 Notes App is CRUD application created with Nodejs and MongoDB.
-It has login and user registration (Authentication) so you can get access to private routes.

 ## Preview